bgveenstra/project-01/README.md

 * **Code Style** Write professional-looking code.
 Follow the [Airbnb Javascript Styleguide](https://github.com/airbnb/javascript/tree/master/es5).
 * **Visual Design** Use Twitter Bootstrap, Foundation, Skeleton, or another CSS framework to make your front-end snazzy.
 First impressions matter!
 * **Heroku** Deploy your app to Heroku.
 * **Documentation** Write a README.md that would make an employer excited to hire you.
 Screenshots are encouraged.
+See the [example readme](./example-readme.md) for a suggested structure.

 ## BONUS IDEAS
 If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand: